vipulnaik/diet-exercise-health/notes/2024-05-21-unplanned-19-hour-fast.md

 my vocal cords.
 Also, unlike the previous day, I did not experience fatigue and in fact had a fairly productive day.

+## 2024-05-24 (three days later)

+In the morning, I continued to experience soreness in the same area.
+Overnight, I noticed a bit of drooling though I was able to catch it in time in all cases and there were no visible stains on the pillow.
+Drinking water in the morning helped.

 ## For comparison

 For comparison, see [2024-01-27: unplanned 22-hour